EWeinstein/EWeinstein.github.io/index.md

 **Eli N. Weinstein\***, Mattia G. Gollub\*, Andrei Slabodkin\*, Cameron L. Gardner, Kerry Dobbs, Xiao-Bing Cui, Alan N. Amin, George M. Church, Elizabeth B. Wood. *Manufacturing-aware generative model architectures enable biological sequence design and synthesis at petascale.* 2024.
 In submission. [paper](https://www.biorxiv.org/content/10.1101/2024.09.13.612900v3). [blog](https://www.jura.bio/blog/variationalsynthesis).\
 <sub>We develop a method that reduces the cost of synthesizing proteins designed by a
 generative model by as much as a trillion-fold.
-This work implements variational synthesis (above) in the laboratory.
+This work implements variational synthesis (below) in the laboratory.
 At Jura Bio, we are using it for therapeutic discovery.
 A short version of this paper won a best paper award (top 4) at the Molecular Machine Learning Conference (MoML) 2024.</sub>